Productivist/productivist-yp/productivist-blockchain.md

 A Note about the *Productivist device*: The device (Productivist WP ch.
 3.2) is primarily intended to control the manufacturing process, hence run a **Controller** client software.
 However, while it may end-up holding all 4 kinds of client software, it is currently not intended to hold a blockchain peer.

+#### Orderers

+The Hyperledger blockchain Orderer network is managed by the Productivist organization.
+While adding specific channels for 3rd party organizations is on the Productivist roadmap, providing 3rd parties with their own orderers is not.
+This policy may evolve if a relevant use case arises that would justify delegating part of the orderer network to 3rd parties.

+#### Certificate Authority servers

+The CA servers and Membership services manager systems are run by the Productivist organization, as far as the **Roles** management is concerned.
+Individual members are granted membership to any and all of the Customer / Designer / Producer / Expert roles they can take.

+As for private channels managed by 3rd parties, the relevant actors will be granted their own CAs on demand.